Why Kids Love Their Stuffed Animals (Backed by Science) - Baby Chick

 Researchers and scientists refer to these as transitional objects.
 Usually, they take the form of a blanket or stuffed animal (like Chippy), but they can be almost anything, including Adley’s water bottle.

-This concludes it is common.
+This concludes that it is common.

 A Giggle Magazine article states, “Most psychologists and experts today agree that these attachments are not unhealthy at all and may lead to a higher level of self-esteem and comfort.”3

-This concludes it is healthy.
+This concludes that it is healthy.

 Another study suggests a child’s strong attachment to a transitional object can indicate a strong bond with a parent and overall happiness.4